ShayneVi/OnlineFixStore/OnlineFixStore/README.md

 - **Dark Mode & Themes** - 11 beautiful themes to choose from
 - **Advanced Filtering** - Browse by tags, genres, player count, and more
 - **Favorites & History** - Keep track of your downloads and favorite games
-- **Game Bypasses** - Access Ubisoft game bypasses from GitHub releases
+- **Game Bypasses** - Access Ubisoft and other game bypasses from GitHub releases
 - **Useful Tools** - Integration with helpful plugins and apps

 ## Themes